Announcements

 View Vol. 2 No. 1 (2024): Muslim Place(s) & Community Experiences in Canada

-Within traditional Islamic discourses, there is not necessarily a term for group identity as it would be understood in a western sense today; rather, Islamic concepts of collective identity can be understood in (but not limited to) the terms of Ummah (or the global community of Muslims connected by belief, law and practice) and fard kifayah, or community responsibility and duty.
-(Wahb 2021).
-In fact, it could be argued that the entire normative Islamic worldview and ethos is one of holistic communality in a way that it is challenging for more individualized ideologies and societies to conceptualize.
-Ultimately, the social aspect of this requires that we parse community identity and experiences according to the places in which they occur and which they give life to/are given life by.
-The spirit of community in many Muslim locales and globally, however, has been shaken and even fragmented by forces of colonialism, neo-liberalism and others such that a sense of community identity and experience is, at best, muted and, at worst, absent.
+Within traditional Islamic discourses, there is not necessarily a term for group identity as it would be understood in a Western sense today; rather, Islamic concepts of collective identity can be understood in (but not limited to) the terms of Ummah (or the global community of Muslims connected by belief, law and practice) and fard ul kifayah, or community responsibility and duty.
+In fact, it could be argued that the normative Islamic worldview and ethos is one of holistic communality and relationships in a way that it is challenging for more individualized ideologies and societies to conceptualize.
+Ultimately, the social aspect of this requires that we parse community identity and experiences according to the situated places in which they occur and which they give life to/are given life by.
+The spirit of community in many Muslim locales and globally, however, has been shaken and even fragmented by forces of colonialism, neo-liberalism and others such that a sense of community identity, experience and relationality are, at best, muted and, at worst, absent.
 This process, of course, is neither consistent, nor linear and can fluctuate while being dependent on a range of factors including time, place, relationships, and so forth.

 Published: 2024-07-03